Mensel123/final_project/README.md

 * clicking the bar chart or map gives additional information about that country over the years
 * Interactive world map with slidebar to show change over years
 * Toggle option to show trees planted over the years
 * Introduction page to present story with some facts about current status

 Optional:
-* Adding charts to show trees planted vs trees cut over years
+* Adding charts to show trees planted vs trees cut over years(not possible since data is missing for this graph)
+* Adding a toggle option to show aggricultural land over time.
+Aggriculture is one of the main causes for deforestation and might therefore be interesting to show as additional data.

 ## Prerequisites
 ### Data sources: